niembro64/transformer_visual/attention_mechanism.md

 #### 1. Input Representation

-Given an input sequence of tokens, each token is represented as an embedding vector of dimension `d_model`.
+Given an input sequence of tokens with positional encodings, each token is represented as an embedding vector of dimension `d_model`.

 Input: `X ∈ ℝ^(n×d_model)` where:
 - `n` is the sequence length